snowblind/LAPS/README.md

 * by default it is filled with all transponder IDs included with the RC hourGlass project

-* edit the name fleild to have a name show up and not just the ID
+* edit the name field to have a name show up and not just the ID

 * This is not required for laps to work